Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-1-drawing.md

 ---
+title: Get Started Part 1 - Drawing
-description: Learn how to get started with SadConsole by drawing on a console. ms.date: 10/31/2023
+description: Learn how to get started with SadConsole by drawing on a console.
+Part 1 of the SadConsole getting started series. ms.date: 10/31/2023
 ---